Thinking about switching your Help to Buy ISA to a Skipton Cash Lifetime ISA? Find out how to do it here.

-*Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government withdrawal charge, which would mean you would get back less than you paid in.
-After that, you can withdraw money to buy your first home, but for any other withdrawals before the age of 60, the government withdrawal charge will apply (unless you are diagnosed with a terminal illness).
+^Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government charge, which would mean you would get back less than you paid in.
+After 12 months of making your first payment, you can withdraw money to buy your first home, but if you withdraw for any other reason than that before you reach 60, the government withdrawal charge will apply (unless you're diagnosed with a terminal illness).

-Any transfer from a Help to Buy ISA will count towards your current year's LISA allowance of £4000.
+Please note: Any transfer from a Help to Buy ISA will count towards your current tax year's LISA allowance of £4000.